100+ deals at Lowe's right now—Christmas trees, firepits, appliances

 Best home improvement Black Friday deals

-Ready to tackle a few home improvement projects before the holidays.
-Shop Black Friday deals on everything from chandeliers to bathroom cabinets today at Lowe's.
+Shop Black Friday deals on everything from chandeliers to bathroom cabinets today at Lowe's

 Pfister Rancho 2-Handle Widespread WaterSense Mid-Arc Bathroom Sink Faucet for $109 (Save $20)